DataDog/documentation/content/en/cloud_cost_management/aws.md

 ## Cost types

 Visualize your ingested data using out of the box cost types.
-Datadog's cloud cost metric names contain various terms that describe how they are calculated.
+Cloud cost metric names contain various terms that describe how they are calculated.

 ### Amortized vs. unblended costs
-**Amortized** cost metrics, distribute pre-payments (like up-front savings plans fees) across the entire discount term (accrual basis).
+**Amortized** cost metrics distribute pre-payments (like up-front savings plans fees) across the entire discount term (accrual basis).
 As savings plans are applied to covered usage, the costs for that savings plan appear as usage charges.
 The unused portion appears on the accrual date.
 As a caveat of AWS reporting, the unused portion of an RI Fee always appears on the first of the month.
 That is, RI Fees are not amortized across the billing period.

 **Unblended** cost metrics show all charges on the date that they were incurred (cash basis).
 These metrics match the AWS invoice exactly.